 Most of us spend several hours in our cars on most days.
 We eat and drink in our cars.
 We haul kids, pets, and all their gear in our cars.
-The car's interior and our cloth car seats can get pretty dirty.
-Luckily, all but the most permanent stains like waterproof marker ink or scorch marks can be cleaned away.
-At the very least, the cloth seats will look and smell better.
+As a result, the car's interior and our cloth car seats can get pretty dirty.
+Luckily, all but the most permanent stains, like waterproof marker ink or scorch marks, can be cleaned away.
+At the very least, your cloth seats will look and smell better.

 How Often to Clean Cloth Car Seats

-Ideally, cloth car seats should be vacuumed weekly (don't forget the car mats) and any fresh stains spot-treated.
+Ideally, cloth car seats should be vacuumed weekly (don't forget the car mats) and any fresh stains should be spot treated.
 A more thorough cleaning of the seats can be done seasonally or more often depending on how much activity takes place in your car.